 This Contract Law Module is an introduction to contract law.
-The module will consider how a contract is form; the contents of a contract and finally, how a contract is ended.
+The module will consider how a contract is formed, the contents of a contract, and finally, how a contract is ended.

 The Contract Law Module is divided into 9 sections:

 Section 1: Offer & Acceptance.

 Section 3: Intention to Create Legal Relations

 Section 4: Contract Formalities

 Section 5: Contents of a Contract

 Section 6: Misrepresentation, Mistake, Duress & Undue Influence